MugenMvvmToolkit/MugenMvvmToolkit/README.md

  - WinRT XAML framework for Windows 8 Store apps

 #Questions & support
-We have a [group on Slack](http://www.mugenmvvmtoolkit.com/) where we can answer your questions.
+We have a [group on Slack](http://www.mugenmvvmtoolkit.com/) where we will be glad to answer your questions.

 #Links
  - [Nuget](http://www.nuget.org/packages?q=MugenMvvmToolkit)